 Where do we start with rocking horses (and llamas)?
-Not only will using one of these help your little one with their balancing skills, but it will teach them how to grip.
+Not only will using one of these help your little one with their balancing skills, but it will teach them how to grip too.

 Little Bird Told Me Rio Llama Rocker (opens in new tab)

 How cute is this llama?
 Soft, fluffy and it rocks, pop your little one on top and get them to hold onto the handles – let them rock away.
-He has a scrunchy mane and jingly tail provide more fun, while they can use this from nine months old...
+He has a scrunchy mane and jingly tail to provide more fun too.
+Kids can use this from nine months old...

 11. Buy these soft play blocks to encourage building